merci-libre/genpass-rs/README.md

 # Merci-Libre's Genpass-rs
 The official page for Merci-Libre's genpass-rs.
-Created by westwardfishdme ().
+Created by [westwardfishdme](https://github.com/westwardfishdme).
 ## Installing:

 ### For Windows Users: